PowerShell/PowerShell-Tests/README.md

 # PowerShell-Tests

+*NOTE* This repo has been superceded by [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell/tree/master/test) and will be deleted by Sept 1st, 2017

 This project represents a selection of tests that the PowerShell team uses when testing PowerShell.
 More than 12 years of active development on PowerShell, we have created many different script based